The Kentucky Derby

 The race is a Grade I stakes race for three-year-old Thoroughbreds with a length of 2 kilometers at Churchill Downs.
 Colts and Geldings carry 57 kilograms or 126 pounds and fillies 55 kilograms or 121 pounds.

 In the United States, the race is known to be “The Most Exciting Two Minutes in Sports” or “The Fastest Two Minutes in Sports” because of its duration.
-It is also known to be “The Run for the Roses” because the winner is draped with 554 red roses.
-This tradition started in 1883.
+It is also known to be “The Run for the Roses” because the winner is draped with 554 red roses, a tradition which started in 1883.

 The Kentucky Derby is one event of the United States Triple Crown of Thoroughbred Racing, and is the most prestigious of these races.
 The other events are Preakness Stakes and the Belmont Stakes.
-The Kentucky Derby followed by the Preakness Stakes and then the Belmont Stakes.
-To win the Triple Crown, the horse must win the three races.
+To win the Triple Crown, the horse must win all the three races in the same year.

 Related Pages